 Despite the stress that many parents have felt having to hold down a job whilst simultaneously caring for their children at home, many parents have enjoyed the last few months.

-With their children around 24/7, it has allowed for more bonding time, as they help them with their spellings, read more stories and even enjoy pretend play together.
+With their children around 24/7, it has allowed for more bonding time, as they help them with their spellings, read more stories, exercising together and even enjoy pretend play together.

 Whilst children are at their childcare during the day when their parents are working, mums and dads are missing out on some of the vital stages of their child’s development.
 However, being at home has allowed them to be a part of this and help them grow.